 Ernmas tiptoed after her as she lead her through a small office.

-The red haired girl tutted “He’s always doing this.”
-She whispered as she put her lamp down on an oak writing desk and picked up a blanket that was hung over a chair.
-She took it over to what Ernmas could now make out by the light was Miach himself, asleep at his desk, his face nestled between the pages of a book.
+The red haired girl tutted “He’s always doing this” She whispered as she put her lamp down on an oak writing desk and picked up a blanket that was hung over a chair.
+She took it over to what Ernmas could now make out by the light was Miach himself, asleep at his desk, his face nuzzled between the pages of a book.
 Airmed covered Miach in the blanket and tutted again “He sleeps at a desk more often than he does in his own bed.”
 She paused to look at him sullenly while he slept before starting slightly as she remembered why she was here.
 “Oh yes the sleep solution” She whispered to herself as she picked the lantern back up.

 Ernmas followed as Airmed lead her to a musty smelling cold store room with a stone floor.